SwiftPackageIndex/SwiftPackageIndex-Blog/Content/posts/keeping-up-to-date-with-swift-packages.md

 ### Updates via Twitter

 You may already be following the [@SwiftPackages](https://twitter.com/SwiftPackages) account where we tweet occasional updates about the project.
 But as of yesterday, we’re also tweeting on the [@PackageFirehose](https://packagefirehose) account.
 As you might guess by the name, this is a high volume account that posts *every time* there’s a new package added to the index, and *every time* there’s a new release of a package that we track.
-On average, it’s about XXX tweets a day.
+It’s around 20 tweets a day, if that counts as high volume!

 <picture>
   <source srcset="/images/package-firehose-tweet~dark.png" media="(prefers-color-scheme: dark)">